 Mediterranean Hummus Nachos

-My husband once piled all the Middle Eastern dishes I made on top of pita chips.
+My husband once piled all the Middle Eastern dishes I'd made on top of pita chips.
 It was delicious and fun, so we've kept doing it!
 I am half Lebanese, so we usually call these Lebanese nachos.
-Whatever you call them, they are delicious. —Gina Fensler, Cincinnati, Ohio
+Whatever you call them, you can't help but like them! —Gina Fensler, Cincinnati, Ohio

 Total TimePrep/Total Time: 30 min.